 Edibles– Usually my backpacking trips last three nights at the most.
 A lot of the food I bring doesn’t have to be cooked, so I just eat it right out of the bag.
 Beef jerky, dried fruit, trail mix, granola bars, tuna, and sausage are just a name few of the edibles I bring along.
 However, it is nice to indulge sometimes.
 Look up “Mountain House camping food” on Amazon.com and you’ll see a ton of stuff to choose from.
 They have anything from rice and chicken to beef stew and lasagna with meat sauce to eggs and sausage.
 They’re pretty much like military MREs (Meals Ready to Eat).
 All you have to do is add boiling water, shake it up, let it cool down and it’s ready to eat!
 You can also find MRE type camping meals in the sporting goods section of any store.

 GPS beacon– I’ve heard about these things for a long time but just recently spoke with a guy at church about them.
 According to him, these things will send out an SOS signal to the local SAR (Search And Rescue) team so they know where to find you.
-Cell phones don’t always transmit a signal (especially if you have T-Mobile like I do!), so you’ll want to be on the safe side and purchase one of these things.
+Cell phones don’t always transmit a signal, so you’ll want to be on the safe side and purchase one of these things.

 Never hike alone!– Out of all the suggestions I’ve given you in this post, this one is the most important.
 Unless you are a very experienced backpacker, I would always hike or backpack with one or more people.
 This is just common sense!
 What if you get injured, lost, sick, run out of food or (even worse) killed?
 A hiking buddy is a second set of eyes and ears.
 You guys can look out for each other, keep one another company and make sure you stay together.
 Plus, why would anyone want to experience the thrills and beauty of God’s country all by their lonesome?